 AMM: How did it do in the iron?

 Donnie: It did really good!
 It did better in the heavy iron than any other metal detector I’ve used for relic hunting.
 It stumbled less and it locked onto good targets with ease even in the heaviest of iron.
-After a few sites I also realized I was digging a lot less iron, the 6MXi got fooled a lot less by iron than the other detectors I’ve used.
-Something you and I have discussed is how I keep going back to these sites with my other detectors and there is a lot more things found.
+After a few sites I also realized I was digging a lot less iron, the C.Scope 6MXi got fooled a lot less by iron than the other metal detectors I’ve used.
+Something you and I have discussed is how I keep going back to these sites with my other metal detectors and there is a lot more things found.
 With the 6MXi once I hunted a site, the next time I would come back I would be lucky to find a few more relics.

 AMM: What did you think about the overall build and quality?